Pishuhott/virtual-keyboard/README.md

 **Description**

-A virtual keyboard project to enter text using a computer mouse or fingers on the smartphone screen.
+A virtual keyboard project for entering text using a computer mouse or graviature.